AntonioEscamilla/Exploring_movement_features_for_interaction_design/README.md

 # Movement-Based Features for Interaction Design: Computational Prototype

-This repository contains the computational prototype developed for the research paper **"Exploring a user-centered approach for movement-based features in interaction design"** published in the International Journal of Human-Computer Studies.
+This repository contains the computational prototype developed for the research paper **"Exploring a user-centered approach for movement-based features in interaction design"** submitted to the International Journal of Human-Computer Studies.

 ## Overview